-Volatility - Volatility is calculated using the historical volatility of the Company's common stock for a term consistent with the expected life.
-Historical volatility of the Company's common stock is also utilized for the ESPP.
+Volatility - Prior to the Separation, volatility was calculated using the historical volatility of the Company's common stock for a term consistent with the expected life.
+After the Separation, and due to limited historical trading data, volatility is calculated based on a peer group over the most recent period that represents the remaining term of the vesting period as of the valuation date.